larioscn/IDS6938-SimulationTechniques/Homework2/Readme.md

 The following were selected for random number engines: Sobol, Mersenne, Knuth B, Ranlux, and Min Std.

-Histogram plots and scatter plots were used to measure the random generation of numbers (frequency) between the values 0-100 for each random engine.
+Histogram plots and line plots were used to measure the random generation of numbers (frequency) between the values 0-100 for each random engine.
 These plots exemplify that all random number engines construct similar uniform discrete distributions as shown through the means and standard deviations of each plot.
 Using a Spearman RHO (two-tailed) there is a high chance that there is weak correlation between the values due to the uniformity of the distributions.
 Using a Kolmogorov-Smirnov test (goodness of fit for one sample data), for each random engine, the test shows a high probability of residuals being normally distributed.

 1) Sobol -